The Tweed Run

 • EAPCs may have more than two wheels (eg. a tricycle).

-This last point troubled me a little.
+This penultimate point troubled me a little.
 More recently, on social media, I have seen that the Police have targeted e-bikes to check the maximum speed.
 OK, their focus may have been on Deliveroo and Uber Eats riders but there’s still a slim chance of the bike being checked, especially if we were involved in an incident/accident.
 The last thing I want is to have the bike confiscated due to a (in my opinion) minor but illegal feature.

 While it’s handy being able to apply the throttle and boost the speed a little (up to about 20mph in favourable conditions), it’s not essential, so I decided to see if I could reduce the top speed of the throttle to the legal 15.5mph limit.